FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 David Noble felt that someone would be able to recognise the unusual tree.
 It looked like a pine - in fact it is now known as the Wollemi Pine - but it was identified as belonging to the family Araucariaceae.
 These ancient conifers have existed for over 200 million years, with the oldest fossilised Wollemi style specimen estimated to be approximately 90 million years old.

-David Noble's discovery of this rare and ancient species was to bear his name - Wollemia Nobilis.
+David Noble's discovery of this rare and ancient species was given his name - Wollemia nobilis.
 As fate would have it - the name Noble also reflected the trees' imposing and stately grandeur.
 The name Wollemia was taken from the park in which the trees were discovered - Wollemi - and means "watch out, look around you".

 Answer: All of these

-Tree is loosely based on one of the oldest of the Wollemi pines - "The Bill Tree".
-It is thought that while the branches of the tree are at least 400 years of age, the root system is quite possibly more than 1,000 years old.
+One of the oldest of the Wollemi pines is "The Bill Tree".
+It is thought that, while the branches of the tree are at least 400 years of age, the root system is quite possibly more than 1,000 years old.

-Answer: A decision was made to propagate more trees outside the park.
+Answer: To propagate more trees outside the park

 Answer: A fungus